Trading System Development and Research Notes (1)

 open:482126.0, close:482297.0

-• There is a large lag in the price data
+- There's a significant lag in price data

-• The spread expands abnormally during the order
+- The spread is abnormally wide only at the time of order

-• The exchange is executing at an abnormal price
+- The exchange is executing at an alternate dimension price

 Investigation Log